0xchase/opensampler2/instruments/readme.md

 # Instruments

-This file is a repository for various opensampler (`.os`) files.
-The samples and modules are stored separatley.
+This repository is for various opensampler (`.os`) files.

-### Plugin Version Control
- - Have a central gitlab/github repository file with an entry for each plugin
- - Entry contains a name, description, version, and a link to the plugin repository
- - Plugin repository has a readme with the name, description.
-Versions are branch names.
-Code in a file.
- - Also contains a detailed overview, possibly with images, on how to use the plugin.

-### Instrument Version Control
+### General
- - Have a central gitlab/github repository with a folder for each instrument
- - Entry is a folder like `instrument/`, that contains everything except samples
+ - There is a central repository containing all the sampler files like `piano1`
+ - Local samplers will sync down this repository at any time
+ - Users can browse the various instruments, and preview them with the `preview.wav` file
+ - Clicking the download button will parse the config to download all the modules and samples